stackify/stackify-log-nodejs/README.md

 * __apiKey:__ client license key
 * __env:__ environment name
 * __proxy:__ proxy server if you want to send requests via proxy
-* __exitOnError:__ Boolean flag indicating whether to shutdown the server after logging an uncaught exception
+* __exitOnError:__ boolean flag indicating whether to shutdown the server after logging an uncaught exception, defaults to false

 #### Using with Winston